kmmv/DatingApp/Security.md

 Token Authentication (Refer: 34-Token authentication )
 ********************
-JWT - JSON Web Tokens - structure (Header / Payload / Secret) - can be decoded by anyone Header contains the info about the encryption type Payload contains the info
+Usage of token: The server doesn't need to go to database to validate the user JWT - JSON Web Tokens - structure (Header / Payload / Secret) - can be decoded by anyone Header contains the info about the encryption type Payload contains the info